MontelAle/participium/docs/DOCUMENTATION.md

 - **POST `/municipality/user/:id/office-roles`**: Assign user to an additional office
   - Request body: `{ officeId: string, roleId: string }`
   - Only `tech_officer` role can have multiple office assignments
+  - Other roles (admin, pr_officer, external_maintainer) can only have one office assignment
+  - System validates role-office compatibility (e.g., external_maintainer must be assigned to external offices)

+- **DELETE `/municipality/user/:id/office-roles/:officeId`**: Remove user from an office
+  - Removes the user's assignment to a specific office
+  - User must maintain at least one office-role assignment (cannot remove the last one)
+  - **Automatic Report Reassignment**: When a technical officer is removed from an office, all reports assigned to them for that office's categories are automatically reassigned:
+    - Reports in states `assigned`, `in_progress`, or `suspended` are reassigned
+    - The system selects a replacement officer **only from technical officers assigned to the same office** (maintains office-category consistency)
+    - To choose among these candidates, workload is calculated counting both `assigned` and `in_progress` reports across all their offices (fair distribution for multi-office officers)
+    - If no other officers are available in that office, reports are set to unassigned (`assignedOfficerId = null`)
+    - This ensures no reports become orphaned or assigned to incorrect offices when officers are removed
   - Validates office-role compatibility (e.g., external offices only for external_maintainer)
   - Returns 409 Conflict if assignment already exists
   - Returns 400 Bad Request if user cannot have multiple roles